 In the event of foreign or interstate commerce, trademarks may be registered with the patent and trademark office.

 Trademarks are not subject to expire after a set period of time.
 Trademarks can last indefinitely so long as the mark is being used in commerce because the rights apply to actual “use”.
 Trademark registrations also last forever once you have paid the due fees and filed the necessary documents.

 Any individual or company hoping to protect their intellectual property from misuse, theft or replication, must be informed of the applicable intellectual property laws which can help them in this respect.

-On this subject, aspirants must make note that copyrights, trademarks and patents exist and constitute the basis on which any kind of intellectual goods may be offered protection under law.
+On this subject, aspirants must make note that copyrights, trademarks, and patents exist and constitute the basis on which any kind of intellectual goods may be offered protection under the law.
 Owners of any of these rights can sue those who make use of their intellectual property without permission in any way.

 Therefore, it is crucial that applicants for any of these rights demonstrate extensive skill in the drafting and filing of any necessary documents, as well as follow the required processes to obtain this legal protection.